 Most flex buildings have some type of overhead loading doors, but tenants should be sure the loading situation works for their use.
 The loading areas in flex buildings can be dock high, or grade-level (ground-level), and older buildings may even have semi docks (2 ft) that can accommodate smaller box trucks and vans.

 Flex space can work well for value office tenants like startups because the rates are typically much lower compared to traditional office space and can accommodate more parking than bulk warehouse buildings.

 Flex buildings are often preferred by companies doing research and development in the technology and biotechnology industries.

-Research and development spaces are usually a mix of office, testing areas and smaller warehouse space, depending on the needs of the tenant.
+Research and development spaces are usually a mix of office, testing areas, and smaller warehouse spaces, depending on the needs of the tenant.
 They usually require slightly more power than typical flex space for testing equipment and can sometimes be highly specialized.

-For example, a 40,000-sf electronics tenant may have a 10,000-sf office space for their executive, administrative and sales teams at the front of the building, with 20,000-sf of warehouse for product manufacturing and storage, and 10,000-sf of space set up as an electrical testing lab.
+For example, a 40,000-square-foot electronics tenant may have a 10,000-square-foot office space for their executive, administrative and sales teams at the front of the building, with 20,000 square feet of warehouse for product manufacturing and storage, and 10,000-square-foot of space set up as an electrical testing lab.